minshi123/gitlab/doc/development/packages.md

 The analysis usually takes a full milestone to complete.
 Having said that, it's not impossible to start the implementation in the same milestone.

 In particular, the upload request can have some requirements on the GitLab Workhorse project (see [below](#file-upload)).
-This project having a different release cycle than the rails backend, it's strongly recommended to open an issue there as soon as the upload request analysis is done.
+This project having a different release cycle than the rails backend.
+It's strongly recommended to open an issue there as soon as the upload request analysis is done.
+The idea here is that when the upload request is implemented on the rails backend, GitLab Worhorse is already ready to handle such request.

 ### Implementation

-The implementation of the different Merge Requests will vary from a package system integration to an other.
+The implementation of the different Merge Requests will vary from a package system integration to another.
 We will discuss some aspects of the implementation phase that contributors should take into account.

 #### Authorization